Jannathul/Jannathul/README.md

 ## I'm a Fresher interested in coding...!!

-- 🥅 2023 Goals: Learn Data Science and BLockchain
+- 🥅 2025 Goals: Learn Data Science
 - ⚡ Fun fact: I love to draw

 ### Connect with me: